Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 You have many database backups you need to store for an indefinite amount of time.
 If the backups are ever needed, they just need to be retrieved within 4 hours.
 What is the lowest-cost solution for this scenario?

 S3 Glacier Flexible Retrieval (formerly S3 Glacier)

+## Dumps 3

+Question 1

+A purchasing department staff member is set up as an AWS user in the company’s Procurement AWS account.
+At each month-end, the staff member needs access to an application running on EC2 in the company’s Accounts Payable AWS account to reconcile reports.
+Which of the following provides the most secure and operationally efficient way to give the staff member access to the Accounts Payable application?

+Question 2

+With which AWS service, coupled with EC2, can you implement elasticity by adding and removing instances as needed?